MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 Now using your obstacle avoidance routine from above, have the Roomba travel in a square that is 2 m on each side and end up in the same spot it started in.

-**Note:** You will need to be able to command your Roomba to go places while simultaneously avoiding obstacles in your path for the final project.

 When you have this working, show your instructor.
 You still need to be able to avoid obstacles while doing this, however, if something gets in your way, you